 Mercado de Coyoacan

 If you are only going to visit one market in Mexico City, the Mercado de Coyoacán has it all.
 It’s a chaotic jumble of food stalls, fruit and vegetable vendors, and a surprising number of handicraft/souvenir vendors as well.
+We found the best selection of handicrafts in the northwest corner of the market, just across from the park.

 Flea Markets